 Time and Calendar Management

 Your calendar is a battlefield.
-A C-level EA acts as your gatekeeper - filtering meeting requests, protecting focus time, coordinating across time zones, and ensuring your schedule reflects your actual priorities.
+A C-level EA acts as your gatekeeper – filtering meeting requests, protecting focus time, coordinating across time zones, and ensuring your schedule reflects your actual priorities rather than everyone else’s agenda.

 Email and Inbox Management

 The average CEO receives 120+ emails daily.
-A C-level EA filters the noise, flags what needs your attention, drafts responses in your voice, and keeps your inbox from becoming a black hole of unread messages.
+A C-level EA filters the noise, flags what needs your attention, drafts responses in your voice, and keeps communication flowing without creating a second job for you.

 Travel Planning and Logistics